innarnadiar/thriftbookz/README.md

-# Python CRUD Application for Secondhand Bookshop (Thrift)
+# THRIFTBOOKZ - CRUD Application for Secondhand Bookshop Stock Management

 ThriftBookz - a Python application for managing physical secondhand book stock with Create, Read, Update, Delete, and Search operations.

 ## Business Understanding

-Independent secondhand (preloved/thrift) book sellers usually sell on multiple social media such as Instagram or even through Whatsapp groups all at the same time.
-Their current system actually works well.
+Digital Independent secondhand (preloved/thrift) book sellers usually sell on multiple social media such as Instagram, e-commerce or even through Whatsapp groups.
+Although require manual effort, their current system actually works well.
 They post a photo of the book on Instagram, using hashtags like #stillavailable to mark books status, and put comment "booked" if someone buys the book.
 Most of the time, buyers must confirm by DM first ("is this still available?") before paying.
-Sotrefront side of the business is fine.
+From customer pov, sotrefront side of the business is fine.

 The problem is everything a storefront cannot see.
-1) Sellers don't know their real profit. the cost of each secondhand book might differ, with variation of margin.
+1) Sellers don't know their real profit.
+The cost of each secondhand book might differ, with variation of margin.
 Sellers know their sales, but not their profit exactly.
-2) A feed cannot answer big-picture questions like "how many books are available now?" "how much money stuck in books that never sell?"
-3) Some books never enter the system at all, such as cost of damaged books, cash sales offline book fairs, they're not gonna show on Instagram feeds.
-4) Risk of getting banned, because the main records belong to the platform, not the seller.
-If the Instagram account gets banned or hacked, the whole catalog and sales history gone.
+2) A feed cannot answer big-picture questions like "how many books are available now?"
+"How much money is stuck in books that never sell?" or conduct a fast search on a specific title.
+3) Secondhand book depreciate, how they monitor things such as cost of depreciated books, they're not gonna show on Instagram feeds.

 **Benefits:**

 - Answer "is this book still available?" in seconds, for every copy of a title.
 - Know the real profit, because the buying cost of every book is recorded.
-- Damaged or lost books stay in the report as losses, so profit numbers stay honest.
+- Depreciated or lost books stay in the report as losses, so profit numbers stay honest.
 - See which category sells fastest, to decide what to buy next.
-- Records stay with the seller, not with a social media platform.

 **Target Users:**